 7. Budapest, Hungary

 Often coined as the Paris of Eastern Europe, Budapest is amongst the gorgeous cities in Europe.
 If Budapest is not on your places to visit in Europe, put it on your list now.
 Throughout Budapest, you’ll see Art Nouveau architectural styles, a blend of styles that point to Hungary’s eastern heritage.
-A trip to Budapest is not complete without a day spent lounging in the baths.
+Additionally, a trip will not complete without a day spent lounging in the thermal baths in Budapest.
 Be sure to block out some time to sit back and enjoy the Baroque and Turkish architecture of these buildings while relaxing in the heated baths.
 But, not even the baths can compare with the views of the Budapest Parliament building from across the river.
 Be sure to walk along the Chain Bridge, built in the 1800s the bridge connects Buda and Pest to catch great views of both parts of the city.
 Walk further to soak in the views from Buda castle.